So, the time has come! You are finally doing it; you are finally entering the exciting world of bowling.

 Coverstocks have a variety of microscopic pores all over their surface and these pores are used to generate friction and affect how the ball reacts to certain lane conditions.
 The core (or weight block) is the inner part of the ball and come in two main figurations, symmetrical and asymmetrical.

-The core is generally in charge of the motion of the ball as it rolls down the lane.
+The core is generally in charge of the ball’s motion as it rolls down the lane.

 As we mentioned before coverstocks are the outer part of the ball and will affect the ball’s hook potential.